Nexmo/station/_tutorials/sending-facebook-message-with-failover.md

 ---
-title: Using Failover
+title: Sending a Facebook message with failover
+products: messages-and-workflows-apis/workflows
+description: The Workflows API provides the ability to create message workflows with failover to secondary channels.
+This tutorial looks at using the Workflows API to send a Facebook message with failover to the SMS channel.
+languages:
+    - Curl
+    - Node
 ---

-# Using failover
+# Sending a Facebook message with failover

-This guide shows you how to use the failover functionality of the Workflows API.
+This tutorial shows you how to use the failover functionality of the Workflows API.

 The example Workflow given here will attempt to send a Facebook message using the Messages API, and if this fails it then attempts to send an SMS message to the user using the Messages API.

-## 1. Configure your Webhook URLs
+## Configure your Webhook URLs

 If you intend to receive inbound messages you will need to configure an Inbound Message Webhook URL.